raspy135/Qun-synthesizer/README.md

 Here are some special commands available through MIDI:
 * Program change will load a preset.
 Through UI, 32 presets can be accessed through UI, but actually it has 128 slots.
 * For saving preset, use CC #0.
-It will save current preset to Flash (0-127).
+It will save current preset to flash (0-127).

 If you want to control parameters by your MIDI keyboard, use below chart to check the CC number.
 Or, you can see the CC# in the screen at the top of the parameter name.